Perhaps You Can See the Irony of It

 To the married, I give this command (not I, but the Lord): A wife must not separate from her husband.
 But if she does, she must remain unmarried or else be reconciled to her husband.
 And a husband must not divorce his wife.

 To Paul, celibacy was preferable to marriage, but only for the strong, who can resist their urges.
 Marriage is to keep the weak, who can’t control their desires, on the right path, so that Satan will not tempt them (1 Corinthians 7:5).
-That is a rather peculiar interpretation of Jesus’ saying that only men who are capable of loving a woman should marry, and that if one cannot love a woman, it is better to remain unmarried (Matthew 19:3-11).
-However, after explaining that, Jesus went on to discuss eunuchs, noting that there are people who choose to live like eunuchs for the sake of the kingdom of heaven (Matthew 19:12).
-That inspired Paul’s views on celibacy.
-Paul believed that Jesus would return soon.
-Otherwise, he would have seen offspring as a way to secure Christianity’s future.
+That is a rather specific interpretation of Jesus’ saying that only men who are capable of loving a woman should marry, and that if one cannot love a woman, it is better to remain unmarried (Matthew 19:3-11).
+After explaining that, Jesus went on to discuss eunuchs, noting that some choose to live like eunuchs for the sake of the kingdom of heaven (Matthew 19:12).
+That may have inspired Paul’s views on celibacy.

 The Didache, an early Christian text dating back to the first century, implies the equality of the sexes.
 It helped to make Christianity monogamous, as opposed to Judaism at the time, and later Islam.
-As many of the early Christians were Jewish and had heard about Jesus and the miracles he did, but didn’t know about his marriage to God, and believed God was an invisible fellow in the sky, Paul had a theological problem at hand.
+As many early Christians were Jewish and had heard about Jesus and the miracles he did, but didn’t know about his marriage to God and believed God was an invisible being in the sky, Paul faced a theological problem.

-He resolved it by aligning Christianity with the Jewish scriptures.
-Paul wrote that the head of every man is Christ and the head of the woman is man (1 Corinthians 11:3) and that a man is the image and glory of God, as man did not come from woman, but woman from man; neither was man created for woman, but woman for man (1 Corinthians 11:7-9).
+Paul resolved that issue by aligning Christianity with the Jewish scriptures.
+He wrote that the head of every man is Christ and the head of the woman is man (1 Corinthians 11:3) and that a man is the image and glory of God, as man did not come from woman, but woman from man; neither was man created for woman, but woman for man (1 Corinthians 11:7-9).
 Paul must have known better, but it was the biblical account from Genesis.
-As a religious Jew, he considered these scriptures infallible, even if they contradicted the facts, which may seem strange, but that’s how many religious people reason.
+As a religious Jew, he considered these scriptures infallible, so the facts are secondary, which may seem strange, but that’s how many religious people reason.
 Most early Christians were Jews who didn’t know the specifics about the relationship between God and Jesus, so they wouldn’t have believed the truth anyway.
 Worse still, it would be blasphemous to them.
+And so, Paul did God’s work by making the new religion more palatable to them.

 Paul makes up for it by adding that the head of Christ is God.
 He goes on to say that a woman ought to have authority over her own head, and that woman is not independent of man, nor is man independent of woman, and that woman came from man, but also man is born of woman (1 Corinthians 11:10-12).
 In his view, men and women were equal.
-It is also a lot of juggling with words, as if Paul is beating around the bush, which suggests there is something he can’t say.
+It is a juggling with words, as Paul is beating around the bush.

 Over time, Christianity became increasingly patriarchal.
 Scholarly analysis of the letters of the early church fathers underlines this.
 Scholars think 1 Corinthians 11:2-16 is a later addition.1 It claims that the man is the head of the family.
 The same applies to 1 Corinthians 14:34-35.
 It orders women to be silent in the churches.
 A reason for suspecting that the latter passage is an addition is that several manuscripts have it at the end of the chapter instead of its usual location.
 Scholars view it as a sign that a scribe copied a note into the body of the text.2 A previous scribe likely added that note.

 If you ask yourself how scribes could justify falsifying their scriptures, here lies an answer.
 It happened in small steps that appeared reasonable.
 You might not consider adding a note a falsification.
 As Paul wrote, the head of the woman is the man.
-You can interpret this as the man being the head of the family, which is how traditional Jews viewed it.
-Once the comment is added, it becomes part of the text’s context as a clarification.
+You can interpret this as the man being the head of the family, as traditional Jews did.
+Once the comment is there, it becomes part of the text’s context as a clarification.
 Once it is part of the context and has become an instruction to read the passage that way, it might not seem falsifying to include it in the text.
 In this way, a few generations can make an astounding difference.
 And so, the First Epistle to Timothy reads (1 Timothy 2:11-15),

 A woman should learn in quietness and full submission.
 I do not permit a woman to teach or to assume authority over a man; she must be quiet.
 For Adam was formed first, then Eve.
 And Adam was not the one deceived; it was the woman who was deceived and became a sinner.
 But women will be saved through childbearing—if they continue in faith, love and holiness with propriety.

 Paul never wrote this letter, despite the letter claiming otherwise.
 An unidentified Christian scribe likely penned it down more than fifty years after Paul’s death.
-Scholars uncover falsifications by comparing the wording used in this epistle to Paul’s genuine letters.
+Scholars uncover falsifications by comparing the wording of this epistle with that of Paul’s genuine letters.
 The passage above suggests women spoke publicly and felt they had authority over men.
 Otherwise, the author would not have written it.
 These modifications suggest an equality of the sexes, a prominent position for women in the early Christian movement, and the gradual re-establishment of male supremacy.

-The consequences can be troubling.
-Did Jesus sacrifice himself for God’s love, and did God not care about Jesus?
-If so, why would God care about us?
-You can imagine that the Church Fathers found it disturbing.
-If someone else finds himself in the same position Jesus once was, he might not be instantly enthusiastic about the proposition.
+So, did Jesus sacrifice himself for God’s love, and did God not care about Jesus?
+And if so, why would God care about us?
+If that thought had occurred to the Church Fathers, they would have found it disturbing.
+If someone else were to find himself in the position Jesus once was, he might not be instantly enthusiastic about the proposition.
 But no one can go against the will of God.
 And you can fall in love with someone who has taken you hostage.
 It is a natural reaction known as Stockholm Syndrome.
 Having no choice makes things easier.
-He can’t not try to save humankind if there is a slight chance he succeeds.
-He knows he has to play his role in the script, like Chief Inspector Clouseau, bumbling towards success by sheer accident.
-And to be taken in this manner is particularly unexpected, but if the absurd hunts you down, and you see no escape, you can better embrace it.
+You must try to save humankind if there is a slight chance of success.
+He knows he has to play his role in the script.
+And he can succeed, like Chief Inspector Clouseau, if that is the plot of the story.
+And if the absurd has hunted you down and cornered you, and you see no escape, you can better embrace it.

 And is it so terrible to die for love?
 Everyone dies, usually for less agreeable reasons like a fatal encounter with a deadly disease, some random accident, old age or a war fought for the ego of a leader, or even worse, his stupidity.
 In hindsight, Jesus’ sacrifice was exceptionally functional.
 It created Christianity, a religion that claims we are unworthy of God’s grace and need to accept a saviour and follow him.
 It is an idea that can save us because we can’t fix our problems ourselves.
 We are religious creatures who need a fairy tale to believe in.
 And as Paul explained in his poem, you can speak every language, know all the secrets, and give your money to those in need, but it is pointless if you don’t have love.
 If it is a delusion, you can enjoy it for as long as it lasts.
 And if you must go down in infamy and die, you can better do it laughing.
 So, always look on the bright side of life,